ZhaoWang-UC/PNAS_LLM_cultural_bias/README.md

 WVS Time Series (1981–2022):
 https://www.worldvaluessurvey.org/WVSDocumentationWVL.jsp

-In additon to the two over-sized files, all other data are in the "/data/" folder.
+All other data required to reproduce the analyses are available in the "data/" directory.

 ## Software Requirements

 The analyses were conducted using:

-Python version 3.13.5
+- Python version 3.13.5
-R version 4.6.1 (2026-06-24)
+- R version 4.6.1 (2026-06-24)

+Additional Python and R package dependencies are documented in the corresponding analysis scripts and notebooks.

+## Reproducing the Analyses

+The numbered notebooks in the Python/ directory correspond to the main stages of the data-processing pipeline:

+0.1_wvs_exploration.ipynb
+        ↓
+0.2_wv7_data_processing.ipynb
+        ↓
+0.3_llm_prompts.ipynb
+        ↓
+0.4_llm_experiment.ipynb
+        ↓
+0.5_llm_data_processing.ipynb

+The remaining notebooks reproduce the analyses and figures reported in the paper and Supplementary Material.

+The R script R/lg_mixed.R contains the linear mixed-effects model analyses and resulting files.

 ## License

 Code in this repository is released under the MIT License.

-The World Values Survey data are subject to the WVS's own terms of use and are not redistributed through this repository.
+World Values Survey data are subject to the WVS's own terms of use and are not redistributed through this repository.

 ## Contact